offchan42/superkeras/README.md

   you can use `PermutationalModule`.

 - Run `pytest` to run test files that have name starting with `test_`.
+- For any functions that are not mentioned here but exist in the file, you can use them.
+  All of the functions that are supposed to be usable usually have documentation written very good on them.
+So check that!

 ## Troubleshooting
 - `ValueError: Unknown metric function:mean_quat_angle_deg`: